 Fast facts: East Africa hunger crisis

 Recurring failed rainy seasons have made it impossible for many East African farmers and herders to keep up their livelihoods.
-Poor rainfall is expected to increase humanitarian needs for the first six months of 2018, especially in South Sudan, Ethiopia, and northern Kenya.
+Now flash floods are increasing humanitarian needs in South Sudan, Ethiopia, Somalia, and Kenya.

 - 6 million people in the East African region are displaced due to conflict and drought, making them dependent on aid to meet their needs.